What are baby sleep associations and habits?

 Looking after yourself

-Changing baby sleep patterns is a challenging and tiring task.
-You need to look after yourself by resting during the day when you can, going to bed early and asking family and friends for help.
+Phasing out baby sleep habits can be tiring, so it helps to look after yourself.
+You could try resting during the day when you can, going to bed early and asking family and friends for help.

 The right support for baby sleep problems can really help.
 Talk to your child and family health nurse if you feel things aren’t working.
 They can refer you to an early parenting centre.
 You can also call a parenting helpline.